jn84/esp8266_milight_hub/README.md

 # esp8266_milight_hub [![Build Status](https://travis-ci.org/sidoh/esp8266_milight_hub.svg?branch=master)](https://travis-ci.org/sidoh/esp8266_milight_hub) [![License][shield-license]][info-license]

+This is a fork of [Milight/LimitlessLED remote/gateway](https://github.com/sidoh/esp8266_milight_hub) modified to run on a raspberry pi instead of an ESP8266.
+If you're like me, you have a number of rpi devices scattered throughout your home with unused SPI interfaces.
+I didn't want to deal with setting up and powering another device when it isn't necessary.
+Just tack on an NRF24L01 module, and call it a day.

+## This project is a WORK IN PROGRESS and is not yet functional as described.

 This is a replacement for a Milight/LimitlessLED remote/gateway hosted on an ESP8266.
 Leverages [Henryk Plötz's awesome reverse-engineering work](https://hackaday.io/project/5888-reverse-engineering-the-milight-on-air-protocol).

 [Milight bulbs](https://www.amazon.com/Mi-light-Dimmable-RGBWW-Spotlight-Smart/dp/B01LPRQ4BK/r) are cheap smart bulbs that are controllable with an undocumented 2.4 GHz protocol.
 In order to control them, you either need a [remote](https://www.amazon.com/Mi-light-Dimmable-RGBWW-Spotlight-Smart/dp/B01LCSALV6/r?th=1) ($13), which allows you to control them directly, or a [WiFi gateway](http://futlight.com/productlist.aspx?typeid=125) ($30), which allows you to control them with a mobile app or a [UDP protocol](https://github.com/Fantasmos/LimitlessLED-DevAPI).